-Pro-Turkey rebels 'execute' 9 civilians in Syria: monitor
+Pro-Turkey rebels 'execute' 9 civilians in Syria: Monitor

 In the second, an unidentified fighter opens fire at a person on the ground wearing civilian attire.
 The Observatory confirmed the authenticity of the videos but AFP could not independently verify them.

-The deaths brought to at least 38 the number of civilians killed in the Syrian side since the start of the assault, according to the Observatory.
+The deaths brought to at least 38 the number of civilians killed on the Syrian side since start of the assault, according to the Observatory.
 It says 81 Kurdish fighters have been killed in the clashes.

 Ankara says the YPG is a "terrorist" group with links to Kurdish rebels in Turkey who have been waging an insurgency for three decades.
 Later Saturday, the Syrian National Army, the banner under which the Ankara-allied former rebels fight, said it had ordered commanders to "continuously supervise combatants on the frontlines to prevent any abuse".